yue/yue/docs/guides/js/getting_started.md

 The code example above also showed how to make the script run under both Yode and Node.js.

+#### Garbage collection when using Yode

+When using Node.js to run code, the whole program will block at the `gui.MessageLoop.run()` call, and the local variables defined in the main script will not be garbage collected.

+When using Yode to run code, the execution of the main script will finish immediately, and the local variables will be garbage collected as usual.

+So you might notice some windows disappearing after running for some time when using Yode, this is because the JavaScript objects of the windows got garbage collected.

 #### Why other GUI toolkit bindings do not work

 Having read so far, you might have understood why people were not using Node.js